 The nearest tube station is Aldwych East, but it’s much more interesting to head home via Liverpool Street Station, stopping off at Spitalfields Market on the way.
 Have a stroll through the market or grab a bite at one of the food stalls.

-If you’d rather join a tour than our self-guided walk, check out this well-rated Shoreditch Street Art tour.
+If you’d rather join an organised tour rather than our self-guided walk, check out this well-rated Shoreditch Street Art tour.

 - To get an idea of what you might like to do, read our guide to the best things to do in London.